-X-ray generation cross-sections, intensity ratios, fluorescence yields, and vacancy transition probabilities are essential fundamental atomic parameters that are becoming increasingly significant across several domains, including scientific research, medicine, and industrial applications.
-These characteristics are mainly used in non-destructive material testing, radiation dosimetry, radiation oncology, and contribute to nuclear safety, plasma research, and optimizing radiation-related industries [1,2].
+X-ray generation cross-sections, intensity ratios, fluorescence yields, and vacancy transition probabilities are essential fundamental atomic parameters that are becoming increasingly significant across several domains.
+They are extensively used in non-destructive material testing, radiation dosimetry, radiation oncology, and contribute to nuclear safety, plasma research, and optimizing radiation-related industries [1,2].
 Studying K, L, and M-shell fluorescence cross-sections is crucial for understanding basic physical processes and testing theoretical models.
 More accurate data is also needed to support applications.
-Technological advances, including synchrotron radiation and high-resolution spectroscopy, have further emphasized the importance of these parameters, driving scientific and industrial innovations, enabling new applications in fields like medical technology, materials analysis, and improving environmental and industrial processes.
-Non-radiative transport mechanisms, including Coster-Kronig and Auger Yields events, are crucial to understanding and leveraging the internal dynamics of chemical elements.
+Technological advances, including synchrotron radiation and high-resolution spectroscopy, have further emphasized the importance of these parameters, driving scientific and industrial innovations, enabling new applications in fields like spectroscopy, medical technology, electrical device innovation, materials analysis, and improving environmental and industrial processes.
+Non-radiative transport mechanisms, including Coster-Kronig transitions and Auger events, are crucial to understanding and leveraging the internal dynamics of chemical elements.

 K-shell fluorescence values show the chance that an atom's K-shell will fill an empty space formed after an electron is ejected, leading to radiative transitions that emit X-rays.
 This process happens when an atom is hit by radiation from the outside, like X-rays or electrons.
 The empty space left by the radiation is filled by electrons moving from higher energy areas [3].